 Popularization and Criminalization

-It was Shulgin as well who introduced MDMA to some psychotherapists around the mid-end 70s who subsequently used it as an adjunct to psychotherapy without formal FDA approval.
-From the late 70s until the mid-80s the use of the drug among therapists slowly but steadily increased, yet no controlled scientific research of its effects in therapy was conducted during this time5.
-Notably, this was around 10 years after LSD was used in similar underground psychotherapy.
-As with LSD, over time MDMA increasingly attracted attention for its recreational effects.
-For the recreational users, the drug was then marketed under the street name “Ecstasy” by some commercial vendors.
-As opposed to therapists who rather referred to it as “Adam”6,7.
-With rising popularity amongst recreational users, the drug did not go unnoticed by politicians and the authorities.
+With rising popularity amongst recreational users, MDMA did not go unnoticed by politicians and the authorities.
 First and foremost, in response to Texas senator Lloyd Bentsen’s observation of its widespread use in Texas nightclubs, the Drug Enforcement Agency (DEA) declared their plan to regulate MDMA as a Schedule 1 substance in 19845.
-Therein they asserted the substance lacked any recognized medical use.
-This planned scheduling was immediately contested by a group of mental health practitioners and researchers who requested the hearing of experts in the process of determining the future legal state of the substance.
-However, in July 1985, the DEA temporarily banned MDMA for one year on the basis of prior findings on the neurotoxicity of its chemical analogue MDA and the widespread availability of the drug.
-After the hearings, the responsible judge recommended MDMA to be placed in Schedule 3 in May 1986 stating that he believed MDMA had an accepted medical use; this would have allowed for its research and its use in therapy5.
+They asserted that the substance lacked any recognized medical use.
+This planned scheduling was immediately contested by a group of mental health practitioners and researchers who requested the hearing of experts in the process of determining the future legal status of the substance.
+However, in July 1985, the DEA temporarily banned MDMA for one year due to prior findings on the neurotoxicity of its chemical analogue MDA, as well as its widespread availability.
+After the hearings, the responsible judge recommended that MDMA be placed in Schedule 3 in May 1986, stating that he believed MDMA had an accepted medical use; this would have allowed for its research and its use in therapy5.

 After the Schedule 1 Listing